HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-02-05-Why-Data-Science.md

 You can repeat this cycle multiple times a day.

 The good news is: It's not all that hard.
-If you made it through graad school im pure maths, you are more than smart enought decent programmer.
+If you made it through graad school im pure maths, you are more than smart enought to become a decent programmer.
-In many ways a proof is very similar to a progam.
+After all, a proof is very similar to a progam.

 As a pure mathematician, one pitfall is to try to appraoche programming from first principles.
 I.e. learn about how the CPU works and formal mathematical models of computation (lamda calculus).